Can you tell me more about the Department of Public Safety?

 Pursuant to Pennsylvania law, Campus Police Officers have the same authority as municipal police officers, including arrest powers on College-owned property and contiguous streets and areas.
 Security Officers patrol campus buildings and enforce College policy and procedures.
 Security Officers assist Campus Police Officers as necessary.
 A Campus Police Officer wears a dark navy blue shirt and a security officer wears a light blue shirt.

-What are e2 alerts and how do I sign up for them?
+What are Leopard Alerts and how do I sign up for them?

 What services does the department provide?